How to Change to Landscape in Excel

 Final Words

 Changing to landscape orientation in Excel is a simple but effective way to improve readability and presentation.
 Whether you’re presenting data to colleagues, printing out a report, or creating a custom layout, switching to landscape orientation is a critical tool in your Excel arsenal.
-Remember to adjust your page margins, create custom layouts, and use keyboard shortcuts to make your workflow even more efficient.
+Remember to adjust your page margins, use Scale to Fit for wide tables, apply the setting to every worksheet, and use the print preview to confirm the result before you print.

 What is the difference between landscape and portrait orientation?